 For information regarding the actual applications to professional health schools, consult the websites for the central services for medical schools (allopathic – MD), osteopathic medical schools (DO), dental schools, podiatry schools, veterinary schools, optometry schools, and physician assistant graduate programs.

 For individual chiropractic schools, visit the prospective students page of the Association of Chiropractic Colleges site.

 What is the Preprofessional (Prehealth) Committee?

 The Preprofessional Health Committee is a 12-member committee comprised of individuals from the professional health schools as well as other relevant academic disciplines at UB.
 When you apply, the Committee prepares a letter of evaluation for you to use in the professional school application process.
 The letter is a comprehensive evaluation of your record in academic and other activities.
 All undergraduates and alumni are eligible for a letter.
 Transfer students with at least 30 credit hours completed at UB are also eligible.

-Note: If your overall and science GPA is around a 3.3 or lower, you are required to consult with a prehealth advisor prior to applying for a Committee letter.
+Note: If your overall and science GPA is around a 3.5 or lower, you are required to consult with a prehealth advisor prior to applying for a Committee letter.
 The Committee retains the right to decline a candidate’s application to the Committee by any student with overall and science grade point averages less than a 3.5 at the time of the request.

 The Committee also retains the right to decline a candidate’s application for any student who has not demonstrated a deep exploration of their chosen health profession.
 This is typically obtained through a clear pattern of diverse clinical shadowing, volunteering, and/or paid employment in a relevant setting over a sustained period of time.
 Experiences during high school are generally ineligible.